webmastersmith/WGU_Cloud_Computing/D338_Cloud_Platform_Solutions_AZ-104/Azure_Administrator_AZ-104.md

 ## User Identity and Group Accounts with Entra ID

+- **Entra**
+  - purpose: identity and authentication that speaks cloud(OAUTH2, SAML over HTTPS).
 - **user account**
   - anyone who wants to access an Azure resource, must have an Azure user account.
   - **Entra ID cloud identity user accounts can be added through**:
     - Azure portal, Microsoft 365 Admin Center, Microsoft Intune admin console, and the Azure CLI.
+- **Entra User**
+  - when a user is added, they are granted default permissions.
+    - Varies by: type of user(admin, member, guest), role assignment, ownership of individual objects.
 - **Entra ID three types of user accounts**
   - **Cloud**: **cloud identity** accounts.
     - Cloud identities have profile information such as job title and office location.